Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: SD and SD Lattices

-\begin{proof} Suppose $\calL$ is SC$_\vee$, $\calM\leq \calL$ is a maximal sublattice with complement $\calC$, and suppose that $a\in\calC$ is a coatom.
-By Theorem \ref{gist}, $a$ is the unique maximal element in $\calC$.
-Thus, by Theorem \ref{greatestelementinC}, $\calC$ is an interval.
+\begin{proof} Suppose is SD , is a maximal sublattice with complement , and suppose that is a coatom.
+By Theorem \ref{gist}, is the unique maximal element in .
+Thus, by Theorem \ref{greatestelementinC}, is an interval.

 \end{proof}